Forecasting and Backtesting Gradient Allocations of Expected Shortfall: Robust forecast evaluation of ES contributions

-We note that Murphy diagrams of ES contributions depend on the corresponding forecast of total VaR.
-Therefore, as naturally induced from multi-objective elicitability, a completely fair evaluation among multiple forecasts of ES contributions can be conducted when their corresponding forecasts of total VaR are all equal.
+Note that Murphy diagrams of ESCs depend on the corresponding forecasts of total VaR.
+Consequently, we can conduct a completely fair evaluation among multiple forecasts of ESCs when they share the same forecasts of total VaR.
 In such a case, more advanced analyses, such as forecast dominance tests proposed by~\citet{ziegel2020robust}, are available.